-The provider also offers much faster ultrafast deals via its Full Fibre 100, Full Fibre 500 and Full Fibre 900 packages.
+The provider also offers ultrafast deals via its Full Fibre 100, Full Fibre 500 and Full Fibre 900 packages.
 But for now, their coverage is a fraction of the above fibre deals because they require an installation at every individual home to work.
 The ultrafast network is growing very quickly, though, as it’s part of the country’s ramped-up effort to get full fibre to as many homes as possible by 2025.

-However, while full fibre is the gold standard of broadband, most households can still get on just fine with a superfast connection.
+However, while full-fibre is the gold standard of broadband, most households can still get on just fine with a superfast connection.
 You’ll likely still be able to enjoy a great experience from these deals, which is very handy since they’re a lot easier to access.

 While BT offers a wide range of speeds depending on where you live, the speed of our BT package isn’t quite up to the standard we need.

-For the most part, we’re able to do what we want online, but our connection does sometimes struggle to handle quite simple activities.
+For the most part, we’re able to do what we want online, but our connection sometimes struggles to handle quite simple activities.
 For example, it’ll sometimes buffer during streaming if one of us is also using a laptop.
 Or if I’m on a video call and my partner is using his laptop, the video quality of my call will sometimes be very poor.

 Knowing that other providers can offer faster internet speeds in our area means we’re quite tempted to look elsewhere for a better connection when our contract comes to an end.